FOCUS-'Elbow to elbow:' North America meat plant workers fall ill, walk off jobs

 North American meat demand has dropped some 30% in the past month as declining sales of restaurant meats like steaks and chicken wings outweighed a spike in retail demand for ground beef, said Christine McCracken, Rabobank's animal protein analyst.
 Frozen meats in U.S. cold storage facilities remain plentiful, but supply could be whittled down as exports to protein-hungry China increase after a trade agreement removed obstacles for American meat purchases.

 "I'm heartbroken because my dad was so loyal," Rangel said.
 Brazilian owned JBS confirmed an employee with three decades of experience died from complications associated with COVID-19, without naming Sanchez.
-The company said he had not been at work since March 20, the same day JBS removed people older than 70 from its facilities as a precaution.
 He was never symptomatic while at work and never worked in the facility while sick, according to the company.

 JBS said it was working with federal and state governments to obtain tests for all plant employees.
 Weld County, where the plant is located, had the fourth highest number of COVID-19 cases of any county in Colorado on Friday, according to the state.
 Health officials confirmed cases among JBS workers.

-JBS said high absenteeism at the plant led slaughter rates to outpace the process of cutting carcasses into pieces of beef.
+JBS said high absenteeism at the plant led the process of cutting carcasses into pieces of beef to fall behind slaughter rates.
 The company disputed the union's numbers on worker absences but did not provide its own.
 It took steps including buying masks and putting up plexiglass shields in lunch rooms to protect employees, said Cameron Bruett, spokesman for JBS USA.
 "MY LIFE IS IN JEOPARDY"

 At Wayne Farms' chicken plant in Decatur, Alabama, some workers are upset the company recently made employees pay for masks, said Mona Darby, who inspects chicken breasts there and is a local leader of hundreds of poultry workers for the Retail, Wholesale and Department Store Union.
 "My life is in jeopardy because we're working elbow to elbow," she said.